Whether you want them in a coffee tin, fancy urn or scattered in a meaningful location, here’s what the rules say about your ashes when you die.

 How do I ensure my wishes are followed?

-Under BC law, if there is a written preference by a deceased person about the disposition of his or her ashes, the wish is binding.
+Under BC law, if there is a written preference by a deceased person about the disposition of their ashes, the wish is binding.
 For example, if you specifically request in your will that your ashes be scattered by the ocean, there is an obligation to follow your request (if it’s not unreasonable, impracticable or will cause hardship).
+So, if you have specific preferences for how you would like your ashes kept or spread, write those wishes in your will.

 Can my ashes be kept in any container or urn I want?